-Always consult your doctor if you have a problem with headaches and migraine, but getting some knowledge about the spiritual meaning of headaches and migraine will broaden your insight regarding headaches and migraine.
+Always consult your doctor if you have the problem of headache and migraine, but getting some knowledge about the spiritual meaning of headache and migraine will broaden your insight regarding headache and migraine.

 We can treat the condition effectively if we combine our preventive measures and solutions as guided by modern medical science and spiritual and psychological healings.